-I would like to address a few things before we get into the core of what students need when it comes to this concept.
-I understand the way we are teaching letters, sounds, and the alphabet may vary by state, district, school, and program.
+Let’s address a few things before we get into the core of what students need when it comes to this concept.
+The way we are teaching letters, sounds, and the alphabet may vary by state, district, school, and program.

 Strategies for Teaching Letters and Sounds